freddieclarke13/braves-assessment/README.md

 # Frederick Clarke - Atlanta Braves Assessment

+## Overview
 This application allows for the provided batted ball data to be analyzed individually, in addition to producing graphs to visualize the overall trends within the data.
 A user can iterate through at bats, watch the video, and view the statistics.
 A simple k-Nearest Neighbors model is used to calculated a projected outcome for each at bat.
+The frontend is built with React using the MaterialUI and Axios libraries.
+The backend is built with Flask using the Pandas, Matplotlib, and SciKit-Learn libraries.

 ## Requirements
 - Python3 (3.9.6 recommended)